jgagne/ajovt3-zs20-vskk/README.md

 ### Authorship

 Students must submit original work in this course.
-Please refer to the school policy of plagiarism.
+Please refer to the school policy on plagiarism.

 ## Books